elfmaster/shiva_blogposts/shiva_introduction.md

 2. bar() -- This function exists within the `test_bss` program and therefore illustrates Shiva's ability to link patch code to functions within the executable.

-### Test bss_patch.c version 2
+#### Illustration 1.15: Test bss_patch.c version 2

 ![bss_patch_version2](https://arcana-research.io/static/bss_patch_version2.png)

 The patched version of the program now stores a string on the heap, prints it, and then calls `bar()`.
 The `bar()` function is now called twice: once from `foo()` and once from `main()`.

-NOTE: If we had called `malloc` and `strcpy` instead of using `strdup` the patch would have failed.... because `strcpy` is an STT_IFUNC symbol....
+**NOTE:** If we had called `malloc` and `strcpy` instead of using `strdup` the patch would have failed.... because `strcpy` is an STT_IFUNC symbol....

 ## Shiva cannot resolve STT_IFUNC symbols

 There are several dozen symbols that are commonly used glibc functions such as `strcpy` that cannot be called from a Shiva patch since Shiva does not yet have explicit support for resolving relocations to symbols that are STT_IFUNC.

-### Workaround solution (force musl-libc resolution)
+### Workaround solution for lack of STT_IFUNC support (force musl-libc resolution)

 It is obviously desirable to be able to call certain glibc shared library functions that are only available through an `STT_IFUNC` symbol, such as `strcpy`.
 Since we do not explicitly support this yet, it is possible to instruct Shiva to try resolving each symbol in musl-libc first.
+The `/lib/shiva` binary is statically linked with musl-libc  and Shiva is able to resolve symbols to global functions and data within its own ELF binary.
 The musl-libc library does not make use of `STT_IFUNC` type symbols and can be used by Shiva to link common functions that would otherwise be `STT_IFUNC` symbols in glibc.

 The Shiva patch source code should declare the `SHIVA_MODULE_FORCE_MUSL_RESOLUTION`.
 See `shiva/modules/include/shiva_module.h`.

 ### IFUNC-Only Symbols in glibc's `libc.so.6` (x86-64)

-These functions are exported **exclusively** as `STT_GNU_IFUNC` symbols in modern glibc versions (≈2.30+).
-They have no duplicate `STT_FUNC` entry in the dynamic symbol table — the symbol points directly to the runtime resolver, which selects the best implementation (scalar, SSE2, AVX2, AVX-512, …) based on CPU features.
-These functions can only be called from patch source code when `SHIVA_MODULE_FORCE_MUSL_RESOLUTION` is declared.
+These functions are exported exclusively as `STT_GNU_IFUNC` symbols in modern glibc versions (≈2.30+). — the symbol points directly to the function runtime resolver, which selects the best implementation (scalar, SSE2, AVX2, AVX-512, …) based on CPU features.
+These functions can only be called from patch source code when `SHIVA_MODULE_FORCE_MUSL_RESOLUTION` is declared since musl-libc has versions of these functions which are bound by normal `STT_FUNC` symbols.

 #### Byte-string functions
 - **strcpy** — copy a string